Raúl Cervantes Andrade

 Raúl Cervantes Andrade (born 3 June 1963) is a Mexican lawyer, academic, businessman and politician.
-He was CEO of CEA Abogados S.C., vice-president of the National Chamber of Passage and Tourism Transportation and has been a Federal Deputy twice for PRI.
-He served as Senator of the LXII Legislature of the Mexican Congress from September 1, 2013, until August 30, 2014.
+He was CEO of CEA Abogados S.C., vice-president of the Cámara Nacional del Autotransporte de Pasaje y Turismo (CANAPAT), and has twice served as a federal deputy for the Institutional Revolutionary Party (PRI).
+He served as Senator of the LXII Legislature of the Mexican Congress from 1 September 2013 to 30 August 2014.

-He graduated from Universidad Iberoamericana Ciudad de México and earned a Law in Ph.D. with honorific mention and cum laude from Panamerican University and several other courses and certifications in protection, economic and corporate law, international trade and finance law, criminal law, banking law and senior management.
-He was elected Federal Deputy in the LVIII Legislature of the Mexican Congress from 2000 to 2003 and in the LX Legislature from 2006 to 2009.
+Cervantes graduated from the Universidad Iberoamericana Ciudad de México and earned a doctoral degree in law with honors and graduated cum laude from Panamerican University.
+He also completed several other courses and certifications in protection, economic and corporate law, international trade and finance law, criminal law, banking law and senior management.
+He is the founder and former CEO of the Mexican law firm CEA Abogados.
+The firm has specialised in transportation law and quickly became one of the main providers of legal services for the transportation industry in Mexico.

-He is founder and was CEO of a law firm named CEA Lawyers.
-The firm has specialised in transportation law and quickly became one of the main references in the transportation industry in Mexico.
+Cervantes was elected a federal deputy in the LVIII Legislature of the Mexican Congress from 2000 to 2003, and again in the LX Legislature from 2006 to 2009.
+Cervantes was elected to the Mexican Senate by the National Party List from 2012 to 2018.
+He presided over the Constitutional Points Committee of the Senate.
+On 1 September 2013, he assumed the presidency of the Senate board, which concluded 31 August 2014.
+On 3 September 2014, he asked for license to separate himself indefinitely from his charge.

-He was elected Senator by the National Party List from 2012 to 2018.
-He presided the Constitutional Points Committee of the Senate.
-September 1, 2013 he assumed the presidency of the Senate board, charge that concluded August 31, 2014.
-September 3, 2014 he asked for license to separate himself indefinitely from his charge.
-Now, he is a full-time professor at ITAM, lecturer and writer.
+Cervantes is a full-time professor at the Instituto Tecnológico Autónomo de México (ITAM), as well as a lecturer and writer.